CAOZRICH/Predicting-Imbalanced-Dataset-using-RandomForest/README.md

-# Dealing with an imbalanced dataset and using Random Forest for classification
+# Dealing with an imbalanced dataset and using Random Forest for classificate it

 ## Software Environment
 * Python